 When you extract a tooth without replacing it with an artificial tooth, it can affect your bite.
 The missing tooth might cause your other teeth to move to close the gap.
 There are some times when this can be beneficial, such as when you have an overcrowded mouth, but it can also change your bite so you chew differently and less comfortably.
 If you want to avoid changes to your bite, which could cost a lot of money to correct later, a root canal will prevent this problem.
 Braces and other orthodontic solutions to correct your bite could cost a lot more than a root canal procedure.

 If you choose to have a root canal, the cost of the procedure will be worth it to save your tooth.
-Should you have questions about a root canal and live in the Grande Prairie area, contact Northern Dental Centre today!
+Should you have questions about receiving root canal therapy in Grande Prairie. contact Northern Dental Centre today!